samsquire/assembly/README.md

 See [volatile considered harmful](https://www.kernel.org/doc/html/latest/process/volatile-considered-harmful.html).

-These algorithms use memory barriers and happens before relationships.
+These algorithms use compiler memory barriers and happens before relationships.
 I take advantage of benign data races. **If you use atomics, the program is slow**.
 There is a whitepaper called ["How to miscompile programs with “benign” data races"](https://www.usenix.org/legacy/events/hotpar11/tech/final_files/Boehm.pdf) There are errors reported by Thread Sanitizer.
 There is a **happens before** relationship between **arrived** and writes to arrived always **come from the same thread**.
 If they are observed by another thread the value is stale, it doesn't **seem** to affect correctness.